Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 3. Inner speech (abbreviated speech formula)

 • Generalization measure.
-Highlighting essential properties required to perform a given action
+Identification of essential properties necessary to perform a given action

-Galperin developed a theory of the phased formation of mental actions - the doctrine of the processes and conditions that determine the formation of UD, and on their basis - ideas and concepts about their objects.
-The main provisions of the theory:
+Galperin developed a theory of the gradual formation of mental actions - a doctrine of the processes and conditions that determine the formation of mental actions, and on their basis - ideas and concepts about their objects.
+Basic provisions of the theory:

-• The performance of a new action first requires the active orientation of the subject in the conditions of the action.
+• Performing a new action initially requires active orientation of the subject in the conditions of the action.

-• Among the conditions of action, a special role is played by the means of action, which in man stand out as unique instruments of mental activity (signs, standards, measures).
+• Among the conditions of action, a special role is played by the means of action, which in humans are distinguished as unique instruments of mental activity (signs, standards, measures).

-• The formation of actions (thinking, perception, etc.) occurs through the transition of external objective actions to the mental plane (ie, through internalization).
+• The formation of actions (thinking, perception, etc.) occurs through the transition of external objective actions to the mental plane (i.e., through interiorization).

 3) Reliance on loud speech